corbui317/HomeVault/README.md

    cd ..
    ```

    The frontend relies on `react-router-dom` and other React packages which will be installed by the command above.
+The `frontend/package-lock.json` file is not tracked in the repository, so a fresh lock file will be generated the first time you run `npm install` in that folder. be installed by the command above.

 4. **Configure the database and environment variables.** Create a file named `.env` inside the `backend` folder with the following contents (adjust as needed):